 Ingray and her charge will return to their home world to find their planet in political turmoil at the heart of an escalating interstellar conflict.
 Together, they must make a new plan to salvage Ingray's future, her family and her world, before they are lost to her for good.

-The author of many published science fiction short stories, Ann Leckie lives in St Louis, Missouri, with her husband, children and cats.
-She's currently the Secretary for the SFWA (Science Fiction & Fantasy Writers of America).
-You can find her website at www.annleckie.com or chat to her on twitter at @Ann_Leckie.
+The record-breaking winner of the Hugo, Nebula, Arthur C. Clarke and British Science Fiction Association Awards for her debut novel, Ann Leckie lives in St Louis, Missouri, with her husband, children and cats.
+You can find her website at www.annleckie.com or chat to her on Twitter at @Ann_Leckie.